Personal Power is a month-long transformation program by Tony Robbins.

 - An easy way of dealing with procrastination is to put it off.

-- Find out how you create the rituals and put yourself in state to procrastinate
+- Find out how you create the rituals and put yourself in the state to procrastinate

-- Don’t tell yourself you “have to do” because that make your brain rebel.
-Say you “choose” !
+- Don’t tell yourself you “have to do” because that makes your brain rebel.
+Say you “choose”!

 - Think of what you’re missing while you procrastinate and think of how great it will be if you moved your ass

-- Develop the physical habit that as soon as you feel like you’re procrastinate, you MOVE
+- Develop the physical habit that as soon as you feel like you’re procrastinating, you MOVE

 Anchoring to Success